Applying for a patent

-Inventions whose commercial exploitation would be contrary to public policy or morality are excluded from patentability – for example, processes for cloning humans or modifying the genetic identity of animals that are likely to cause harm without substantial medical benefit.
+Inventions whose commercial exploitation would be contrary to public policy or morality are excluded from patentability – for example, processes for cloning humans or for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit.

 Does your jurisdiction have a grace period?
 If so, how does it work?